Week 7 NFL odds, lines, spreads, betting predictions: Picks, best bets today from proven model

-Week 7 NFL odds, lines, best bets, spreads: 2025 predictions: Proven model backing Vikings and Broncos
+Week 7 NFL odds, lines, best bets, spreads: 2025 predictions: Proven model backs Vikings and Broncos

 SportsLine's advanced model has locked in its NFL bets today from 10,000 simulations

 The Week 7 NFL schedule has several interesting quirks which could add a bit more interest to NFL picks.
 Patriots vs. Titans sees New England on the road for the third straight week, and the Pats, led by former Tennessee coach Mike Vrabel, are 7-point favorites as they look to complete this road trip 3-0.
 Additionally, the Chiefs fans will get to see their team take part in a 1 p.m.
 ET kickoff for the only time in the first 11 weeks of the 2025 NFL season.
-Kansas City is an 11.5-point favorite, the largest on the board, per the latest Week NFL odds, as the Chiefs host the Raiders in what's just one of two divisional games on Sunday.
+Kansas City is a 12.5-point favorite, the largest on the board, per the latest Week NFL odds, as the Chiefs host the Raiders in what's just one of two divisional games on Sunday, along with Cowboys vs. Commanders (+1.5).

 Then, a Monday night doubleheader sees the Texans visiting the Seahawks in the nightcap at 10 p.m.
 ET.
 This is just the second time in the last 20 years that the Texans will play at Seattle, with the home team favored by 3 points.
 Detroit is -5.5 against the Bucs in the first Monday game in what could be an NFC Title Game preview.
 Week 7 NFL picks could account for several factors from recent performance to NFL betting trends to scheduling oddities.
 All of the updated Week 7 NFL lines are listed below, and SportsLine's advanced computer model has all the NFL betting advice and NFL predictions you need to make the best Week 7 NFL picks now.